DataDog/dd-trace-rb/CONTRIBUTING.md

  - Code sample or test that reproduces the problem
  - An explanation of what causes the bug and/or how it can be fixed

 Reports that include rich detail are better, and ones with code that reproduce the bug are best.
-Bug requests are triaged, reviewed, and added to [our Community project](https://github.com/DataDog/dd-trace-rb/projects/2).

 ## Have a patch?